iankelk/265_fixes/README.md

 ### Help screenshot
 ![Screen shot of generator help](./img/generator_help.jpg)

 The `max-range-size` is useful so that your ranges don't become massive as the number of keys in the database grows.
 For example, if you don't use `max-range-size` and you insert 1 billion keys into the database, it is possible that some ranges could return hundreds of millions of key value pairs.
 Conversely, if there aren't enough entries in the database, a `max-range-size` that is too small will return mostly empty ranges.
 It's best to only begin using it once you're working with databases beyond a large size.
-This will become evident as your database grows and the size of the returned ranges begin exceeding thousands of elements.
+This will become evident as your database grows and the size of the returned ranges begin exceeding thousands of entries.

 ### Examples ###
-**Query 1:** Insert 100000 keys, perform 1000 gets and 10 range queries (with a maximum range size of `100000` elements) and 20 deletes.
+**Query 1:** Insert 100000 keys, perform 1000 gets and 10 range queries (with a maximum range size of `100000` entries) and 20 deletes.
 The amount of misses of gets should be approximately 30% (`--gets-misses-ratio`) and 20% of the queries should be repeated (`--gets-skewness`).

 ```
 ./generator --puts 100000 --gets 1000 --ranges 10 --deletes 20 --gets-misses-ratio 0.3 --gets-skewness 0.2 --max-range-size 100000 > workload.txt